codemagic-ci-cd/codemagic-docs/content/building/yaml.md

             recipients:
               - name@example.com

+### Workflows

-You can use`Codemagic.yaml` to define several workflows for building a project.
+You can use `Codemagic.yaml` to define several workflows for building a project.
 Each workflow describes the entire build pipeline from triggers to publishing.

     workflows:
       my-workflow:                # workflow ID